 What is photobiomodulation?

-The mechanism of photobiomodulation (PBM) at the cellular level involves a predetermined frequency of light irradiating the mitochondria – the microscopic components of the cells designed to produce the energy necessary to carry out the cells’ own biological functions.
-This radiation activates mitochondrial respiration, thus promoting cell proliferation and cytoprotection, i.e., the cells’ ability to defend themselves.
+The mechanism of photobiomodulation (PBM) at the cellular level comprises the irradiation of a pre-established frequency of light onto the mitochondria – those microscopic components of cells that produce the energy necessary to drive the biological functions of the cells.
+This irradiation activates mitochondrial respiration, thus promoting cell proliferation and cytoprotection, i.e. the cells’ ability to defend themselves.

 The use of photobiomodulation in medicine

-Photobiomodulation is a pain-free, non-invasive process that does not produce heat, does not damage the tissue, and stimulates a cellular response.
-It is currently used in some areas of medicine and physiotherapy for the treatment of arthritis, for wound repair and to heal physical traumas, sprains and musculoskeletal and ligament damage.
-Its benefits are also increasingly being recognized for certain neurological diseases, for traumatic events such as stroke or global ischaemia, for degenerative diseases such as Alzheimer’s disease or Parkinson’s disease, and psychiatric disorders such as depression and anxiety.
+Photobiomodulation is a pain-free, non-invasive process that does not produce heat, does not damage tissue, and stimulates a cellular response.
+It is currently used in several fields of medicine and physiotherapy to treat arthritis, repair wounds, and relieve trauma, sprains, and musculoskeletal and ligament damage.
+Its benefits are also acknowledged for traumatic events such as stroke or global cerebral ischaemia, for degenerative diseases such as Alzheimer’s or Parkinson’s disease, and psychiatric disorders such as depression and anxiety.
 Numerous peer-reviewed international scientific publications support the use of photobiomodulation in different fields of medicine.

-The treatment performed at the Switzerland Eye Research Institute (SERI Lugano) uses a light capable of directing a quantity of calibrated energy onto the retina.
+The treatment performed at the Switzerland Eye Research Institute (SERI Lugano) uses light to direct a calibrated amount of energy onto the retina.

-The entire procedure takes about ten minutes, does not require any anaesthesia or hospital stay: the patient can go home immediately after treatment.
-The patient is seated in front of the device, is entirely awake and does not feel any pain.
+The entire procedure takes about ten minutes and does not require any anaesthesia or hospitalisation: the patient is discharged immediately after treatment.
+The patient sits in front of the device, fully awake, and does not feel any pain.

-The treatment consists of four phases: a first and a third phase with the eyes open, lasting about 35 seconds each, with ocular exposure to the wavelengths of yellow pulsed light and near-infrared radiation (NIR); a second and a fourth phase with eyes closed, of 90 seconds each, with exposure to the wavelength of continuous red light.
-During the treatment and immediately afterwards, patients experience a dazzling sensation and a slight warming, which they report as being very pleasant.
+The treatment consists of four phases: a first and a third phase with the eyes open, each phase lasting approximately 35 seconds, with the eyes being exposed to the wavelengths of yellow pulsed light and near-infrared radiation (NIR); the second and the fourth phase with eyes closed, each phase lasting 90 seconds, with exposure to the wavelengths of continuous red light.
+During treatment and immediately afterwards, the patients experience a sensation of glare and a slight feeling of warmth, which they describe as very pleasant.

 What is the retina?

-The retina is the innermost layer of the eyeball.
+The retina forms the innermost layer of the eyeball.

-It is a delicate structure, in particular the peripheral part, and above all in myopic (short-sighted) patients.
-It can suffer degenerative phenomena that lead to thinning; this, in turn, can cause the retina itself to become separated – retinal detachment.
+It is a delicate structure, particularly in the peripheral part and especially in myopic patients.
+It may undergo degenerative processes that cause thinning; these, in turn, may cause the detachment of the retina itself.

-In particular conditions, holes, or even lacerations may form in the depth of the retina: the revealing symptom of this is usually that of seeing flashes of light or floating bodies (the so-called “floaters” or “flies”).
-However, the lesions are sometimes found during an eye examination even in the absence of symptoms.
+In particular conditions, holes or even lacerations in the retinal lining may occur: the tell-tale symptom is usually the perception of flashes or floating bodies (the so-called “floaters” or “flying flies”).
+Sometimes, however, the lesions are found during an eye examination even when there are no symptoms.